-- > New sections in red - For purposes of consistency, "Ministry and Pastoral Care" is used to mean any committee with those functions, including Ministry and Counsel, Ministry and Oversight, and other such usages - > The proposed pathway revision being considered begins HERE
+- New sections in bold. - For purposes of consistency, "Ministry and Pastoral Care" is used to mean any committee with those functions, including Ministry and Counsel, Ministry and Oversight, and other such usages - The proposed pathway revision being considered begins under the heading "Application to the Yearly Meeting."